ON THIS PAGE

 However, I am not sure this is the case simply because, as the narrative reads, the people had not yet repented.
 The exchange between God and Moses took place while the people were making offerings to the golden calf, before Moses even came down from the mountain.
 It seems quite clear that it was not the people's repentance that saved the nation.

 I believe that the only purpose that God could have had for giving Moses advance notice that He intended to destroy Israel was to give the people the opportunity to repent.
 God's words "let Me alone" probably suggested to Moses that leaving God alone was not very good for the health of the people.
 He probably realized (or at least hoped,) that if he interceded, God would likely turn His wrath from the nation.

 Moses' intercession brings to mind a similar situation when, in Amos chapter 7, God shows the prophet in three several visions - the judgments he was about to bring on Israel.
-The first was a plague of locusts, that threatened the vegetation The next vision threatened judgment by fire, which would consume a great part of the farm land.
+The first was a plague of locusts, that threatened the vegetation.
+The next vision threatened judgment by fire that would consume a great part of the farm land.
 The third was a total desolation of Israel, who had been found less than straight when measured with a plumb line.
-In the first two cases, we are told that at the prophet's prayer for the Lord to stop, the Lord relented, saying that "this shall not be".
+In the first two cases, we are told that at the prophet's prayer for the Lord to stop, the Lord relented, saying "this shall not be".
 We have to believe that if the prophet had not prayed, the Lord would not have stayed His hand.